 Following a vehicle maintenance schedule can keep your vehicle performing its best and increase its resale value.
 In addition to standard maintenance, you should also keep an eye on seasonal requirements related to your environment.

-If you are interested in the benefits a vehicle service warranty can provide, you can also call Zeigler Auto Group at 269.685.3557 or 866.943.7778 and one of our Mopar Vehicle Protection Plan representatives will be happy to assist you.
+If you are interested in the benefits a vehicle service warranty can provide, you can also call Zeigler Auto Group at 269.685.3557, and one of our Mopar Vehicle Protection Plan representatives will be happy to assist you.